governance-game/governance-game/RELEASING.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- written in 2022 by The Foundation for Public Code <info@publiccode.net> -->
-# Releasing a new version of the Governance game
+# Releasing a new version of the Governance Game

 1. Review state of the 'develop' branch
     - Ensure all changes intended for release are merged